-To remove a PC Card when the computer is off, skip steps 1 to 6.
+To remove an ExpressCard module when your computer is off, skip steps 1 to 6.

 - 1 Double-click the Safely Remove Hardware icon on the taskbar.
-The Safely Remove Hardware window appears. - 2 Select the hardware you want to unplug. - 3 Click Stop.
-The Stop a Hardware Device window appears. - 4 Confirm that the device can be safely removed from the system. - 5 Click OK.
-A window appears, explaining that it is safe to remove the device. - 6 Click Close. - 7 Push the PC Card release button so that the release button pops out. - 8 Push the PC Card release button a second time so that the PC Card pops out. - 9 Gently take hold of the Card and pull it out of the slot. - 10 If the PC Card release button is still out, push it back in.
+The Safely Remove Hardware window appears. - 2 Select the hardware you want to unplug. - Click Stop.The Stop a Hardware Device window appears. - 4 Confirm that the device can be safely removed from the system. - 5 Click OK.A window appears, explaining that it is safe to remove the device. - 6 Click Close. - 7 Push in the ExpressCard module toward the computer to pop it out. - 8 Gently take hold of the ExpressCard module and pull it out of the slot.